SAP-archive/jam-collaboration-sample/README.md

 * The "SAP Jam OpenSocial Tutorial" is a set of 7 lessons for developing a simple SAP Jam OpenSocial gadget.
 * This tutorial is located at: http://help.sap.com/download/documentation/sapjam/developer/index.html#opensocial/concepts/tutorial-Intro.html

+### OpenSocial/Gadget/Localization
+* Source code for the OpenSocial gadget in "Applying String Localization to OpenSocial Gadgets" in the "SAP Jam Developer Guide".
+* The related documentation is located at: http://help.sap.com/download/documentation/sapjam/developer/index.html#opensocial/concepts/LOCALE-StringLocalization.html

 # License
 Copyright 2014, SAP AG